Controlgame03/test_task/README.md

 java -version
 javac -version

+### Dependency

-This project requires the `java-json.jar` library, which is located in the `lib` directory.
+This project requires the `java-json.jar` library, located in the `lib` directory.
 This library is essential for handling JSON data within the application.
 Please ensure that the library is available in your project before running the application.

 ## Installation